 Lung cancer is the leading cause of cancer deaths in the United States.
 In fact, lung cancer kills more Americans than colon, breast and prostate cancers combined.
 For men, the average lifetime chance of developing lung cancer is 1 in 13, but for smokers the risk is even higher.

 The coordinated care offered by Beaumont’s experts in radiation oncology, medical and surgical oncology, is constantly updated as research reveals new approaches to therapy.
-This is reflected in the fact that survival rates for lung cancer patients treated at Beaumont Hospitals are higher than the national average.

 Types of Lung Cancer

 There are two major types of lung cancer – non-small cell lung cancer and small cell lung cancer.
 Non-small cell lung cancer is more common than small cell lung cancer.